c-cube/moonpool/README.md

 These pools use regular posix threads, but the threads are spread across multiple domains (on OCaml 5), which enables parallelism.

+Current we provide these pool implementations:
+- `Fifo_pool` is a thread pool that uses a blocking queue to schedule tasks, which means they're picked in the same order they've been scheduled ("fifo").
+    This pool is simple and will behave fine for coarse-granularity concurrency, but will slow down under heavy contention.
+- `Ws_pool` is a work-stealing pool, where each thread has its own local queue in addition to a global queue of tasks.
+This is efficient for workloads with many short tasks that spawn other tasks, but the order in which tasks are run is less predictable.
+This is useful when throughput is the important thing to optimize.

 The function `Runner.run_async pool task` schedules `task()` to run on one of the workers of `pool`, as soon as one is available.
 No result is returned by `run_async`.